Tacchinardi20/FCC-02-Advanced-Node-and-Express/README.md

-# FCC-02-Advanced-Node-and-Express
+# Advanced Node and Express

-freeCodeCamp-Quality-Assurance-Courses-02 Advanced Node and Express
+This is the boilerplate for the Advanced Node and Express lessons.
+Instructions for the lessons start at https://www.freecodecamp.org/learn/quality-assurance/advanced-node-and-express/